BettercareHealth/bettercare/README.md

 ##### Sizes

 *	Default width: 115mm (this is just under the 118mm-wide text area in our A5 print format)
-*	Alternative width: 55mm (this is a half-page-width image)
 *	Aspect ratios: 4:3 (portrait or landscape), a closer ratio, or square.
 Images at wider ratios (e.g. 16:9) than 4:3 make layout more difficult.
+*	Therefore, maximum height is 150mm.
+(That's very slightly less than a 4:3 height:width ratio.)

 On SVG sizes
 :	Different SVG editors treat image size differently.
 For instance, a 2-inch-wide image in Illustrator will appear 1.6 inches wide in Prince and Inkscape.
 Why?
 Because when creating the SVG's XML, Illustrator includes its dimensions in pixels, and *assumes a 72dpi resolution*, where Prince and Inkscape follow the W3C SVG spec and assume 90dpi.
 As a result, images coming out of Illustrator always appear 80% of their intended size.
-So, **if you're creating images in Illustrator**, ideally set your image sizes to 125% of what you intend to appear in the book (115mm × 125% = 143.75mm).
-We try to compensate for inconsistency in our CSS just in case (see 'image placement' below).
+So, if you're creating images in Illustrator, set your image sizes to 125% of what you intend to appear in the book.
+That means:
+	*	default width 115mm × 125% = 143.75mm
+	*	max height (at 4:3) = 190mm

 ##### Resolution